Podiatry

 Year: 1

-This module will reinforce the importance of good history taking and the selection of appropriate patient assessments.
-Teaching will focus on current approaches to interpretation of clinical signs and symptoms to aid diagnosis, including the role of the multidisciplinary healthcare team in the holistic approach to patient management.
-The teaching programme will develop students' clinical reasoning skills and their awareness of evidence based practice.
+This module will reinforce the importance of good history taking and knowledge of appropriate patient assessment procedures.
+Teaching will focus on current approaches for interpretation of results and integration of recognising clinical signs and symptoms to assist with diagnosis.
+The role of the multidisciplinary healthcare team in the holistic approach to patient management will be taught.
+The module will develop students' clinical reasoning skills and their awareness of the need for onward referral for further diagnostic procedures.

 Podiatric Practice 2